fullstackmaddy/fullstackmaddy-blog/content/about.md

 {{< emoji ":stew:" >}}Cook

-If you love my work, show some {{< emoji ":heart:" >}} by sharing the blogs and the repositoires.
+If you love my work, show some {{< emoji ":heart:" >}} by sharing the blogs and the repositories.
 Consider providing a star